 MARSHALL H. ROSS

-Melissa has a BS in business administration from Bridgewater College.
+Melissa is a member of the firm’s nonprofit and accounting and auditing committees.
+She is a member of American Institute of Certified Public Accountants and Virginia Society of Certified Public Accountants.
+Melissa has a bachelor of science in business administration with a concentration in accounting from Bridgewater College.
 She was named Virginia Business Magazine’s Super Young CPA in 2008.